nadrojisk/PythonIDS/project2.md

     return capture
 ```

-`_chose_interface` is a utility function that aids a user if they do not know their network adapter' names.
+`choose_interface` is a utility function that aids a user if they do not know their network adapter' names.
 It uses a python module called *netifaces* to list all the network interfaces on a machine.
 On Windows it is a little bit more complicated.
 Windows machines will respond with GUIDs that relate to registry keys instead of adapter names like `eth0` or `en0`.